 The scenery is breathtaking and I don't know anyone who thinks that either Anne, Gilbert, Diana or Marilla and Matthew could have been better portrayed than by the extremely talented cast in this.
 Particular kudos to Meagan Follows as Anne and Colleen Dewhurst as Marilla who will both captivate you.
 If you don't cry at this slightly sentimental but not overly sugary production, you are now reading the wrong blog.
-There are two sequels packaged with the original of which the third is slightly inferior, but you will want to watch them all anyway, so you might as well get the boxed set which includes some great extras.
+There are two sequels packaged with the original of which the third is slightly inferior, but you will want to watch them all anyway, so you might as well get the boxed set

 If you are lucky enough to have a young girl in your family who has not read the books or seen the DVD, this will solve some of your Christmas shopping problems.
 I would suggest the DVD first, after which she will want to sit down and read the first novel Anne of Green Gables immediately.
 It is a great family film too where even Dad or Grandpa will have a hard time not getting sucked into the story.
 It sort of reminds me of the Sunday nights of my childhood, where the Wonderful World of Disney would always show a great family film that everyone would enjoy, although this did not air until 1985.
 This one has that same feeling.